davidrunger/runger_release_assistant/README.md

 tag_prefix: gem/
 ```

-You most also provide this to bundler by putting something like the following in your `Rakefile`:
+You must also provide this to bundler by putting something like the following in your `Rakefile`:

 ```rb
 require 'bundler/gem_tasks'